-TOEFL Home Edition - Taking TOEFL at Home
+TOEFL Home Edition - How to Take TOEFL at Home Successfully

-The TOEFL exam's formatting and question types are the same.
+The TOEFL home edition uses the same formatting as the TOEFL.
 You'll be tested on reading, listening, speaking, and writing in that order with no changes to the test.
 However, cheating is a major concern, so to help protect against it, you must meet the following criteria.

 - You must be alone in a room and nobody may enter during the test.